Skoda Rapid TSI AT launched in India at ₹9.49 lakh

 (Also Read: New Skoda Enyaq iV electric SUV makes debut as lead vehicle in Tour de France)

-Against the 1.6 MPI engine offered in the Rapid range previously, the new Rapid 1.0 TSI AT offers a 5% more power and a 14% more torque output.
+Against the 1.6 MPI engine offered in the Rapid range previously, the new Rapid 1.0 TSI AT offers 5% more power and 14% more torque output.
 Also, it has been claimed to deliver 9% increase in fuel efficiency against the previous motor.
-As per the company, the Rapid automatic is 'calibrated for refinement, efficiency as well as performance'.
+As per the company, the Rapid automatic is "calibrated for refinement, efficiency as well as performance".

 (Also Read: Skoda introduces ‘SuperCare’ and Extended Warranty Program for Indian customers)

+Zac Hollis, Brand Director - ŠKODA AUTO India, said: "With the introduction of a six speed Automatic Transmission across the refreshed Rapid TSI range, the Czech marque has raised the benchmark within the segment.
+It is a reliable technology, provides a dynamic drive experience, and deems to be the best seller in its class."

-The company announced during a virtual launch on Thursday that it is planning to double its showroom count by 2022 in India and will enter 15 new cities in future.
+The company announced during a virtual launch on Thursday that it is also planning to double its showroom count in India by 2022 and will enter 15 new cities in the future.